-BACKGROUND
+BACKGROUND:

 In November of 2014, the voters within the College district passed Ballot Measure 3-447 resulting in \$90 million of funds to be spent on new facilities and major maintenance items at the college.
-In addition to those funds, the college has received \$32 million in state legislative match and other grants, bond premiums and interest earnings.
-College staff have been working on capital and major maintenance projects including the Harmony West building, the Industrial Technology Center, the DeJardin Science Addition, the Barlow Automotive renovations, and elevator and roof replacements to name a few.
+Since that time college staff has been working on several capital and major maintenance projects including the Harmony West project, the Industrial Technical Center, DeJardin/Pauling Science complex, Randall Locker room upgrades, several roofing and elevator upgrades.